WnndGws/mutt-wizard/README.md

 # mutt-wizard

+## Changes made

+This is WnndGws' fork of mutt-wizard (forked on 2020-06-26) All changes are made to better suit my workflow

+## Mutt-wizard

 Get this great stuff without effort:

 - A full-featured and autoconfigured email client on the terminal with neomutt